-- 1. Make sure you understand the material.
+1. Make sure you understand the material.
 As the University of Washington Psychology Writing Center points out, "If you can't put the information into your own words, you aren't ready to write about it."
-If you can construct the bones of the argument in your own words and just bring in sources for support, you will not only avoid plagiarism but write a better paper. - 2.
-Know when and how to use direct quotations, paraphrases, summaries, and common knowledge.
-Direct quotations are used to quote something directly and are enclosed with quotation marks.
-Paraphrases and summaries must be entirely in your own words and word order, using the original source as a base; these do not need to be enclosed in quotation marks, but must be documented.
-Common knowledge, information that is generally known and can be found in several general reference sources, does not need to be documented. - 3.
-Use a signal in the body of your text to show where the use of a source starts.
-Words that signal the use of a source include the author comments, describes, contends, claims, points out, observes, suggests, maintains, concedes, grants, complains, deplores, illustrates, says, etc. - 4.
-Use a signal to show where your use of the source ends.
+If you can construct the bones of the argument in your own words and just bring in sources for support, you will not only avoid plagiarism but write a better paper.

+2. Know when and how to use direct quotations, paraphrases, summaries, and common knowledge.
+Direct quotations are used to quote something directly, and are enclosed with quotation marks.
+Paraphrases and summaries must be entirely in your own words and word order (which means you must change the sentence completely), using the original source as a base; these do not need to be enclosed in quotation marks, but must be documented.
+Common knowledge, information that is generally known and can be found in a number of general reference sources, does not need to be documented.
+However, if you did not know the information before you began your research, you should cite a source.

+3. Use a signal in the body of your text to show where the use of a source starts.
+Words that signal the use of a source include the author comments, describes, contends, claims, points out, observes, suggests, maintains, concedes, grants, complains, deplores, illustrates, etc.

+4. Use a signal to show where your use of the source ends.
 This in-text citation, usually found in parentheses or shown by a footnote or endnote number, allows readers to switch focus from your supporting material back to the main thrust of your paper.

-As a general rule of thumb, when in doubt, always cite.
-Don't gamble with the rules; follow them. - 5.
-Include a complete list of the sources you used at the end of your paper so that readers can find out more about them.
-The name and form of this list will differ by documentation style.
+5. Include a completely list of the sources you used at the end of your paper so that readers can find out more about them.
+The name and form of this fist will differ by documentation style.
 Check a style handbook, or the Writing Center's handouts, for more information about the different styles of documentation.

+Note: For more information, consult The Prentice Hall Reference Guide by Muriel Harris and Jennifer Kunka.